practicalli/clojure/core-async.md

 This makes the API into a smaller, custom dataset that can be interrogated via Kibana

-I am not saying I don’t want to add “[4] concatenate results from each of the page queries into a single record stream”, but I can’t think of why I would do that, and that is probably me being ignorant of the benfits etc.  Please could you explain to me why I would add this step - I really am asking, not being a prick, I promise :slightly_smiling_face:
+I am not saying I don’t want to add “[4] concatenate results from each of the page queries into a single record stream”, but I can’t think of why I would do that, and that is probably me being ignorant of the benefits etc.  Please could you explain to me why I would add this step - I really am asking, not being a prick, I promise :slightly_smiling_face:

 do you want to expose your downstream consumers to an additional level of structure (pages) which is an implementation feature of the upstream API  ?